xsj1984/VistaDream/pipe/cfgs/INSTRUCT.md

   - ```.steps``` means the MCS refine steps.
 We suggest a value between 8 and 15.
   - ```.n_view``` means the number of viewpoints optimized simultaneously in MCS.
 On a RTX4090 (24GB), 8 is feasible.
   - ```.rect_w``` determines the MCS control strength.
 We suggest 0.3-0.8.

+### 2. Allow Early Check

+During the execution of VistaDream, intermediate results are also retained.
+In the "warp-and-inpaint" coarse Gaussian Field generation stage, the inpainted result from each novel inpainting, ```temp.coarse.interval.png```, will be saved to the folder of the input image.
+If severe distortion issues occur, it is recommended to terminate the process early and change the ```scene.outpaint.seed``` in ```pipe/cfgs/basic.yaml``` for re-generating.